Geometry and topology of geometric limits I: Proofs of Theorems

+It is easy to check that $Z_n$ is irreducible and atoroidal.
 By Thurston's uniformisation theorem for atoroidal Haken manifolds \cite{th2} (see Morgan \cite{Mo} and Kapovich \cite{ka} for the proof), there exists a geometrically finite hyperbolic 3-manifold $N_n$ with a homeomorphism $f_n: Z_n\rightarrow (N_n)_0$ which can be extended to the conformal map from $\part_\infty Z_n$ to $\part_\infty N_n$.
 By Theorem \ref{blm} (or the original bi-Lipschitz theorem by Brock-Canary-Minsky), we may assume that $f_n$ is a $K$-bi-Lipschitz map.
-Since the geometric limit of $Z_n$ based at $x_0$ is $M^0$, by the Ascoli-Arzel\`{a} Theorem, $\{f_n\}$ converges uniformly on any compact set of $M^0$ to a $K$-bi-Lipschitz map $f:M^0 \rightarrow N_0$, where $N$ is a geometric limit of $N_n$.
+Since the geometric limit of $Z_n$ based at $x_0$ is $M^0$, by the Ascoli-Arzel\`{a} theorem, $\{f_n\}$ converges uniformly on any compact set of $M^0$ to a $K$-bi-Lipschitz map $f:M^0 \rightarrow N_0$, where $N$ is a geometric limit of $N_n$.
 By our construction of block decomposition of $M[0]$, each simply degenerate brick $F\times J$ has a sequence of tubes whose longitudes $l_n$ regarded as simple closed curves on $F$ converge to the ending lamination $\nu(e)$ given on the end $e$ contained in $F \times J$.
 By our definition of the metric on $M^0$, and the Lipschitzity of $f$, the lengths of the $l_n$ with respect to the model metric on $M^0$ are uniformly bounded.
-Since $f$ is bi-Lipschitz, the geodesic loops $l_n^*$ in $N$ homotopic to $f(l_n)$ have also uniformly bounded lengths.
+Since $f$ is bi-Lipschitz, the closed geodesics $l_n^*$ in $N$ freely homotopic to $f(l_n)$ have also uniformly bounded lengths.
 This shows that $l_n^*$ must tend to the end $f(e)$ by the argument of \S\S6.3-6.4 of Bonahon \cite{bon}.
 Therefore, the end $f(e)$ of $N_0$ has the ending lamination $f_*(\nu(e))$.